vedantchimmad/Azure_DataBricks/1.Introduction/README.md

 ## Data Engineering

 ---
-1. Data Owners : Develop and Manage the data
+1. Data Owners : Develop and Manage the business data
 2. Data Engineers : Collect and Transform the data
-3. Data Consumers : Monitor and prepare report
+3. Data Consumers : Monitor and prepare report, Grow the business

 ### Data Engineer function
 1. Data Integration or ingestion